Sally the Witch | Box Office Buz

-Sally is the princess of the "witch world", Astoria, who longs to visit the mortal realm - presumably to make friends her own age.
-One day, Sally teleports to the "mid world" (Earth), where she uses her magic to fend off a couple of burglars menacing two young schoolgirls.
-Immediately befriended by her new acquaintances - tomboyish Yoshiko Hanamura (known affectionately as "Yotchan") and girly Sumire Kasugano - Sally decides to stay on indefinitely, leading to various kinds of shōjo mischief in the best Japanese tradition.
+Sally is the witch princess of the Magic Kingdom who longs to visit the mortal realm, presumably to make friends her own age.
+One day, by mistake, Sally teleports to the "mid world" (Earth), where she uses her magic to fend off a couple of burglars menacing two schoolgirls.
+Immediately befriended by her new acquaintances — tomboyish Yoshiko Hanamura (known affectionately as "Yotchan") and girly Sumire Kasugano — Sally decides to stay on Earth indefinitely, leading to mischief.
 As with Samantha Stevens in Bewitched, Sally tries to keep her supernatural abilities secret, assuming the role of a human child.
+In the final episode, Sally's grandma informs her she must return to the Magic Kingdom.
+Before leaving, Sally tries to tell her friends about her origins, but no one will believe her.
+Then her elementary school catches on fire, and Sally uses her magic to put it out.
+Her powers thus exposed, Sally's time to leave has finally come.
+She waves farewell to her friends, and returns to the Magic Kingdom.
+Being so popular in Japan, mostly the same way as classic Hanna-Barbera characters are in America, a second series was produced 20 years later.
+The second series continues a few years after the original ending, and finishes with the Original video animation Sally the Witch: Mother's Love is Eternal, in which, at the end, Sally finally becomes the ruler Queen of the Magic Kingdom, but worries about leaving her friends behind.

 View Full Cast >